 I smiled back, " You do.
 I hear my dogs are goin' to fly now that you're here."

-He smiled again and said, "that's the goal, you know, you are really very pretty" He looked the dogs over in the turnout pen taking everything in with just a glance, "You seem to have everything under control.
+He smiled again and said, "that's the goal.
+You know, you're really very pretty" Then he looked from me to the dogs in the turnout pen taking everything in with just a glance, "You seem to have everything under control.
 What time's weigh in?"

 "six o'clock," and I added, "I'm married."